agentreno/jenkins-aws/README.md

 ## TODO

-- Get a basic functioning setup on EC2
+- ~~Get a basic functioning setup on EC2~~
 - Add a simple ASG setup (as instances can be killed)
 - Add remote S3 state for terraform
 - Add Packer AMIs for master and slave
+- Add startup groovy script to set Master executors to 0
+- Test JNLP slave to master registration instead of SSH slaves
+    - Start by enabling TCP port for JNLP agents under global security settings
+    - Then add a new node as permanent agent with launch method of java web start and note secret
+    - Try running a jenkins/jnlp-slave container on slave EC2 and connect with secret
 - Add security tool integrations
     - Network connectivity to corporate network
 - Harden the infrastructure and Jenkins instances
     - Security groups for network lockdown
     - Jenkins hardening (plugins, config, authn, authz etc.)
     - TLS to master
     - Use hardened base image for Jenkins